Welcome to today's edition of the Rush 24-7 podcast.

 Obamacare.

-And he's out there, ladies and gentlemen, talking about the poor discrimination that women face brutes of men they have to deal with in the United States.
+And he's out there, ladies and gentlemen, talking about the poor discrimination women face.

 Naperville, Illinois.

-Rick, welcome to the EIB network to grab a couple calls here, and you're first.
+Rick, welcome to the EIB Network to grab a couple calls here, and you're first.

 I was too close to all those foolish things that he was uttering right before I came on.